-For the year ended 30 June 2023 the Board consisted of seven members, of which two were Independent Non-Executive Directors, one was Non-Executive Director (indirect shareholder) and four were Executive Directors.
+For the year ended 30 June 2024 the Board consisted of two members, both of which are Executive Directors.

 3.2 Diversity Policy

 With a view to achieving a sustainable and balanced development, the Company sees increasing diversity at Board level as an essential element in supporting the attainment of its strategic objectives and its sustainable development.
 In designing the Board's composition, Board diversity has been considered from a number of aspects, including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service.